scarletquasar/MelonRuntime/projects/melon-docs/init/GettingStarted.md

 - Go to the official .NET 6.0 download page
 - Search for `ASP.NET Core Runtime` > `Windows` and click in the link
 - Two executable installation files will be downloaded, install them

+## Installing on Linux

+- `⛔ Info | Know issues with Linux MelonRuntime execution`
+- Go to the official .NET 6.0 download page
+- Go to `ASP.NET Core Runtime` > `Linux` > `Package manager instructions` and follow the command line instructions